ellenmcintyre123/emc-digital-rain-cpp.io/index.md

 This section of code changes the text colour in the terminal, the colour number is used to pick a specific colour and the '\33' and 'm' tells the terminal to change the colour.
 ## *Algorithm*
-I have made use of multiple algorithms in my project -Initialize screen size
+I have made use of multiple algorithms in my project
+- Initialize screen size
--Randomly generate raindrops
+- Randomly generate raindrops
--sets the colours
+- sets the colours
--controls the speed
+- controls the speed

 ## *Modern C++/ Object-Oriented Programming*
 - Random Number Generation with <random> sdt::mt19937 and std::uniform_int_distribution